Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     +----------------+----------+-------+------+------------+---------+
     ```

-1. Check whether CFS has run ncn-personalization on the management nodes.
+1. Check whether CFS has run NCN personalization on the management nodes.

     When the "Configuration Status" is set to "configured" that node has completed all configuration layers for post-boot CFS.